Adding Archival Checks

 Configure PATH for the service you want to test, and run make path_run to start PATH from a local binary.

-For information on how to configure PATH for a service, see one of the PATH cheatsheets:
+For information on how to configure PATH for a service, see the Shannon Cheat Sheet.

 Then send a request to validate that data is returned correctly for the requested block.